 “They know I love them, why do I always have to say it?”

-Words of affirmation is way more than just that.
+Words of affirmation are way more than just that.

 It’s about giving your partner positive feedback and encouragement.

-If you are a person that is shy or stumbles with words, write it all down and give it to your partner so that know how you feel.
+If you are a person that is shy or stumbles with words, write it all down and give it to your partner so they know how you feel.